azaeeeiiii/tryonly/README.md

 </p>

 ## 📌 Overview
-02gether is a console-based Java application designed to help users/students from CS-2102 to register, manage, and group student profiles using an interactive personality-based system.
+02gether is a console-based Java application designed to help users/students from CS-2102 to register, manage, and group students using an interactive personality-based system.

 ## Users can:
 🖋️ Register students